sachasayan/minstrel/memory-bank/techContext.md

     * **TypeScript:**  Superset of JavaScript that adds static typing.
     * **XMLParser:** Used for parsing XML responses from the Gemini API.

-## Development Setup

-The project is set up as an Electron application.
-The frontend is built with React, Vite, and TailwindCSS.
-The backend uses Node.js and interacts with the frontend through Electron's IPC.

-## Technical Constraints

-*   **Gemini API Limitations:** The project is dependent on the capabilities and limitations of the Gemini API.
-*   **Electron Cross-Platform Compatibility:**  The application needs to be tested and maintained for cross-platform compatibility (primarily macOS, but potentially Windows and Linux).
-* **Asynchronous Operations:** Dealing with asynchronous operations (API calls, file system access) requires careful handling to avoid race conditions and ensure data consistency.

 ## Dependencies